Email FacebookTwitterMenu burgerClose thin

 Retirement Planning Tips

 • Consider talking to a financial advisor about the best way to handle early withdrawals from a 401(k) or IRA and how that might affect your tax situation.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re thinking about rolling over money from a 401(k) to an IRA, be sure to ask if a direct rollover is an option.
 With this type of rollover, your plan administrator handles the transfer of funds from your 401(k) to your IRA for you.
 The IRS requires rollover funds to be deposited into the new account within 60 days.
 Having someone else do this for you means you don’t have to worry about missing the IRS window, which could result in a tax penalty.